 Mirror products are not recommended for exterior use.
-If used outside, seal perimeter with silicon sealant to keep moisture out and protect mirror paint backing.
-Salt spray can also begin to degrade mirror.
+If used outside, seal the perimeter with silicon sealant to keep moisture out and protect mirror paint backing.
+Salt spray can also begin to degrade the mirror.

 Solvent cementing of a mirror sheet with a hard-coated surface is not readily accomplished due to the chemical resistance of the coating.

 Another option is to drill oversized holes in the mirrored acrylic and hold it to the wall using screw fasteners.
-Do not over tighten the screw fasteners.
-Over tightening will cause dimpling and distortion.
+Do not over-tighten the screw fasteners.
+Over-tightening will cause dimpling and distortion.

 Ceiling and overhead installations are not recommended unless the mirrored acrylic is mounted in edge-engaging frames such as T-bar suspended ceiling frames or mechanical mounting.